Saint Triantaphyllos

-Triantaphyllos the Martyr (ca. 1665 – August 8, 1680) is a martyr and saint of the Greek Orthodox Church.
+Triantaphyllos the Martyr (1663 – August 8, 1680) is a martyr and saint of the Eastern Orthodox Church.
 He was born in Zagora, in then Ottoman-controlled Greece, and was taken captive by the Turks one day while he was working as a fisherman.
-He was tortured when he refused to renounce his Christian faith and convert to Islam and was eventually killed by his captors.
+He was tortured when he refused to renounce his Christian faith and convert to Islam and was eventually beheaded by his captors.